L4CTOSE/Backdoor-AI/README.md

 White Button = Open the Web Browser <br>
 Buttons = Pre-made Scripts by me <br>
 This project is basically designed to be as idiot-proof as possible <br>

-# Warning
-The bookmarklet will CLOSE automatically as a safety precaution against reverse engineering attempts <br>